 Two Paths to Guardianship

-Arizona law recognizes that guardianship can begin through a family designation or through the courts.
-A parent or spouse may name a guardian in their will or another signed writing.
-When the person making the appointment passes away or becomes unable to care for the incapacitated adult, that designation takes effect.
+When an adult cannot make decisions on their own behalf, a guardian may be needed.
+A parent or spouse can name a guardian in their will or another signed writing.
+That designation takes effect when the person making the appointment passes away or can no longer care for the incapacitated adult.

 A person becomes a guardian of an incapacitated person by a parental or spousal appointment or on appointment by the court.